 The financial year of the Group ends on March 31.
 The Group reporting currency is Swiss Francs (CHF).
-The consolidated financial statements are presented in thousands of Swiss Francs (CHF 1 000).
+The consolidated financial statements are presented in thousands of Swiss Francs (CHF 1 000) and, accordingly, all amounts have been rounded off to the nearest thousand Swiss Francs unless otherwise stated.

-These audited consolidated financial statements were approved for publication by the Board of Directors on June 23, 2020, and will be recommended for approval at the Annual General Meeting to be held on July 28, 2020.
+These audited consolidated financial statements were approved for publication by the Board of Directors on June 23, 2021, and will be recommended for approval at the Annual General Meeting to be held on July 27, 2021.